 ‘If it pleases your majesty, I will accept your pleasure as the payment.’
 The Jeweler was smiling at her.

-The Princess looked up, expecting craftiness in the eyes of the old man.
+The Princess looked up, expecting craftiness or mirth in the eyes of the old man.
 Instead, she found only profound satisfaction and perhaps affection.
 It was not the satisfaction that caught her attention.
 Rather it was the shadow of affection, which seemed too familiar – like musk riding the shoulders of the evening breeze, across the dimensions of space and time.

 ‘Are you sure?
 My pleasure is all you want?’
 She asked and the old Jeweler just bowed his head in confirmation.